Explore Command Structure and Navigation

 If you get lost and need to see your print working directory:

-pwd (print working directory) command if you want to see the directory path and location of your current location.
-This command is the same for both OS.
+Run this command if you want to see the directory path and location of your current location.

 Now you're navigating like a pro!